massoncheg/forgejo-docs/admin/installation.md

 ```

 On **Linux distributions not based on Debian/Ubuntu** (this should at least work with Red Hat derivates
-like Fedora, CentOS etc - _feel free to leave a comment about other distros!_), run this instead:
+like Fedora, CentOS etc.), run this instead:

 ```
 # groupadd --system git